Signed in as:

 Why do I need to put a green envelope on my refrigerator?

-When visiting a home on an emergency call, paramedics in BC will look for a copy of your advance care planning documents, typically found in a magnetized green envelope on your refrigerator.
+When visiting a home on an emergency call, paramedics in BC will look for a copy of your advance care planning documents, typically found in a green envelope on your refrigerator.
 If you cannot or do not want to put them there, provide a clear note on the refrigerator as to where the documents can be easily found.
 Originals of your advance care planning documents should be kept separately in a secure place in your primary residence and your Representative should be made aware of that location.

 As of May 2017, all Provincial Health Authorities have implemented Medical Orders for Scope of Treatment (MOST) for all adult patients admitted to hospital or residential and community care facilities.
-The MOST form is a doctor’s order and must only be signed by a capable patient or their legal Representative, or in case of emergency, their Temporary Substitute Decision Maker (TSDM).
+The MOST form is a doctor’s order and must only be signed by a capable patient or their Representative, or in case of emergency, a Temporary Substitute Decision Maker (TSDM).
 A MOST identifies one of six designations for the scope of treatment.
 These designations guide your healthcare team on adult resuscitation status, critical care, and medical interventions.
 It is used to quickly inform other medical providers of your wishes around the scope of treatment, usually in a medical emergency, such as a cardiac arrest, when you are incapable of giving or refusing consent for treatment.

 What is the Frail Elder Index?